nizzaneela/Programming_error_explanation/README.md

     subtree_sc = tree.extract_tree_with(subtree_sc_leaves)
 ```

 Thus, the code ignores basal branches that do not have active sampled infections at the end of simulation (day 100), even if the branches do have active sampled infections at the end of sampling period (infection 50,000).
-This behaviour is unjustifiable and contrary to the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).
+Thus, the code does not implement the method defined in the [Supplementary Materials](https://www.science.org/doi/suppl/10.1126/science.abp8337/suppl_file/science.abp8337_sm.v2.pdf).

 This error might be corrected by breaking the loop in the function `coalescent_timing` once 50,000 individuals have been infected, e.g.:
 ```